 Creating learning collaboratives.
 PBRN conferences need to be created that include workshops regarding how to develop academic-practice partnerships, how to support established PBRNs, and how to improve rapid, immediate dissemination and implementation of findings.
 The conferences could promote development of local learning collaboratives to help find agencies that are receptive to PBRN concept and to generate research topics.
 There are a wide variety of structures possible for PBRNS (Green et al. 2005), and numerous articles that help to guide how to build a PBRN (Hayes & Burge, 2012; Kelly et al., 2015a) and conferences could be an important venue to discuss the merits of various models.
 Importantly, within the PBRN conferences, there would need to be opportunities for agency partners to discuss how they implement their findings and create learning opportunities for how to better use findings rapidly.
 Conferences could also be important opportunities for encouraging existing mental health PBRNs to register with AHRQ so that mental health PBRNs are accurately captured in the national landscape and to make it easier for PBRNs to find each other for learning opportunities and collaborations.

 Training Opportunities.
 PBRNs can be training grounds for graduate students, practitioners, and executive leadership.
 Helping to conduct research projects for a PBRN helps to expose social work students to a broader variety of applied settings than they normally would be.
 They learn how to design projects within the settings that they will be conducted, which can sensitize them to how their work may affect those settings and how to conduct research responsibly with regard to the time demands made of participating agencies.
 The insights gained from PBRN projects may help agencies to prioritize and develop training for their staff in areas of deficit.
 This is a key outcome for agencies who participate in a PBRN to help develop iterative improvements in their services and requires careful attention from all partners.

+Linkages to the Field Departments in School of Social Work.

 Lessons Learned